ccad-unc/claro/docs/source/claro-ipmi.md

 in the [ipmi] section with the paramenter "parallel".
 This value is overridden by the input from the command line.

+Furthermore, the <hostlist> can be replaced by the key word "nodes", defined in the configuration file in the [common] section.

 # EXAMPLES